What is in this leaflet

 - ketoconazole, a medicine used to treat fungal infections

-- erythromycin, an antibiotic used to treat some bacterial infections
+- erythromycin, trimethoprim and rifampicin, antibiotics used to treat some bacterial infections

 These medicines may be affected by Paclitaxel Ebewe or may affect how well it works.
 You may need different amounts of your medicines, or you may need to take different medicines.